tomysshadow/MoaProperties-Xtra/README.txt

 By Anthony Kleine

 	This Director Xtra exposes MOA Properties to Lingo.
-	There are several advantages to using MOA Properties:
+	There are a couple advantages to using MOA Properties:

-	-dynamic property names: access properties by passing in symbols -avoid script errors: don't get alerts if you access a property that doesn't exist -unique properties: there are MOA Properties that can't be accessed with Lingo alone
+	-dynamic property names: access properties by passing in symbols -unique properties: there are MOA Properties that can't be accessed with Lingo alone

 	Note that not every property that can be accessed with Lingo is possible